suzyahyah/suzyahyah.github.io/_posts/2026-06-11-Grief-of-craftsman.md

 But after we've put all this down, what is there left to do?

-I think that as humans we should treat the skills.md file differently from the prompt file, in that it as an extension of our own understanding.
-Every day, every week, something new should be added that is based on our own initiative, and not merely by constructing self-learning loops.
-We should get better at the meta-level thinking of how to do something cleaner, better, and more efficient.
+I think that as humans we should have a `my-skills.md` file which is different from a `claude.md` or `skills.md` file.
+The `claude.md` is where we're actively steering AI into a lower probability sequence generation space to deal with its training kinks - but it still has that knowledge in the LLM weights, whereas for `my-skills.md`, it should be an extension of our own understanding.
+Every day, every week, something new should be added that is based on our own initiative, and not merely by constructing Agent self-learning, self-profiling loops under a set of test cases.
+I think Craftsmen will start to operate in the limits of software engineering knowledge (limits encoded in the LLM weights) using experience and taste to push into some really low probability spaces to innovate either much deeper, or higher into the callstack.

 **A non-conclusion**